Ethenyl/Ethenyl.github.io/_posts/2020-10-01-an-alternative-git-branching-model.md

   - Easy to revert
 - **Cons 👎**
   - Heavy on the eye
-  - Requires rebasing discipline to make it efficient
+  - Requires local squashing discipline to make it efficient

 ### Squash merge with commit